 The fund remains quite defensively positioned.
-At the time of writing we have deployed much of the cash into a few key areas but the futures remain in place.
-We have increased our exposure to China infrastructure companies and businesses which have unique assets and strong recurrent income such as ports and toll roads.
-Companies in both these sectors have been sold off hard in recent months and now offer tremendous value.
+At the time of writing we have deployed a little of the cash into a few key areas but the futures remain in place, as do most of the companies we held a quarter ago.

+We have added companies with businesses in low-end smartphones, entertainment (such as TV content), bicycles and online shopping, healthcare and toll roads.